 Therapeutic protein solutions are highly concentrated during manufacturing purification processes and in finished dosage.
-At such concentrations, the fluid rheology is complex, creating the need for a convenient accurate method to measure viscosity.
+At such concentrations, the fluid rheology may be complex, creating the need for a convenient accurate method to measure viscosity.
 Here we develop rheology tools to help evaluate protein stability across a range of solution conditions and protein concentrations that are relevant to manufacturing and product formulation.
-One tool is a capillary viscometer that requires only a few micro-liters of solution to probe the range of flow rates and temperatures of interest.
-Another method probes concentrated protein films adsorbed to interfaces where aggregation may take place, and where properties are suspected to correlate with solution stability.
-Teaming with collaborators, we test industrially relevant materials, evaluate structure and aggregation kinetics, and contribute to the development of an antibody SRM.
+One tool, is a capillary viscometer that requires only a few micro-liters of solution to probe the range of flow rates and temperatures of interest.
+Another tool to be developed will expand the dynamic range of rheo SANS at the NIST neutron user facility (NCNR), i.e. an instrument for simultaneous rheology and neutron scattering.
+A third method probes concentrated protein films adsorbed to interfaces where aggregation may take place, and where properties are suspected to correlate with solution stability.
+Teaming with collaborators, we test industrially relevant materials, evaluate structure and aggregation kinetics, and contribute to the characterization of an antibody standard reference material SRM.

 Why does the health-care industry care about rheology and scattering of protein solutions?

 This industry therefore needs a convenient method to measure viscosity that avoids potential problems with accuracy and excess sample volume, and which is conveniently part of their quality measurement system.
 It also needs techniques that can be used to predict protein solution stability, so as to inform molecular design and formulation development.
 This project is thus developing tools and analyses to measure properties of protein solutions and to identify measures that predict protein solution stability.